omnia-md/omnia-linux-anvil/README.md

 ## Image Features and Extensions

-* TeXLive 2017
+* TeXLive 2019
-* AMD APP SDK 3.0
+* CUDA 9.2

-* CUDA 9.1
+Note: This version does NOT contain an actual driver, another image extends this to include one

 ## Building the Image

 This repository is monitored by [Docker Hub](https://hub.docker.com/) and every branch is automatically built and compiled to be accessed as a [Docker](https://www.docker.com/) container.

-Builds can be found [here](https://hub.docker.com/r/jchodera/omnia-linux-anvil/)
+Builds can be found [here](https://hub.docker.com/r/omniamd/omnia-linux-anvil/)

 ## Accessing and this Image

 The compiled images will be available to pull from Docker Hub.
 The image can be accessed with the following command:

-`docker pull jchodera/omnia-linux-anvil:texlive-amd30-cuda91`
+`docker pull omniamd/omnia-linux-anvil:condaforge-texlive19-cuda92-NoDrive`

 An example of a this docker image in action can be found on the [Omnia MD Conda recipes channel](https://github.com/omnia-md/conda-recipes).